 There were a number of housing projects which were awarded HOME funds during this program year under the Housing Priority Need, fulfilling the objectives of providing decent housing and providing a suitable living environment, with the outcomes of improved availability/accessibility, improved affordability, and improved sustainability of housing in Nebraska.

-Seven (7) projects are Rental Housing projects.
-One of those projects, known as the Eagle Heights project in Omaha, with the grantee Nebraska Urban Indian Health Coalition, is funded with HOME funds.
-There were two (2) HOME CHDO projects awarded this program year, which are homebuyer projects.
+Five (5) HOME Rental Housing projects were awarded during the PY2018.
+This included the Fremont Fountain Springs project in Fremont, with the grantee Fremont Housing Agency.
+There were two (2) HOME CHDO projects and one (1) HOME CHDO operating grant awarded this program year, the two (2) projects awarded are homebuyer projects.
 One project is with Neighborworks Northeast Nebraska which will complete purchase, rehab, and resale for 4 households at or below 80% AMI, serving the counties of Colfax, Cuming, Madison, Pierce, Platte, Stanton and Wayne.
-The other project is with Neighborworks Lincoln, and will complete single-family new construction with down payment assistance in Lincoln, Nebraska, assisting 3 households at or below 80% AMI.
+The other project is with Lincoln County Community Development Corporation, and will complete purchase, rehab, and resale in North Platte, Nebraska, assisting 3 households at or below 80% AMI.

-The Rental Housing projects included working with awardees such as the Housing Authority of the City of Holdrege, Nebraska, which will complete a rental new construction of 20 units in the Horizon Estates project, including 3 HOME units for households at or below 60% AMI.
-Another rental new construction project was the Ashland Area Economic Development Corporation project, which is located in Ashland, which includes 12 units, of which 3 are HOME units, that will rent at or below 60% AMI.
-There were four (4) projects that will construct new rental units by the awardees Building A Better Tomorrow (two awards), Midwest Housing Initiatives, and Housing Development Corporation.
-These included 11 units (including two (2) HOME units at 60% AMI) in Wahoo; sixty (60) units (including 4 HOME units at or below 60%) in Grand Island; thirty (30) units (including 3 HOME units at or below 60%) in Hastings; and in Fairbury, sixteen (16) units (including 3 HOME units at or below 60%).
+The HOME rental housing projects included working with awardees such as the Nebraska Housing Developers Association, which will complete a rental new construction of 12 units in the Wisner CROWN project, including 2 HOME units for households at or below 60% AMI.
+Another rental new construction project was the Building A Better Tomorrow project, which is located in Crete, which includes 24 units, of which 4 are HOME units, that will rent at or below 60% AMI.
+Midwest Housing Development Fund was awarded two (2) projects.
+One is located in Columbus, Columbus Cherry Creek, which consists of 32 units of new construction with four (4) units for households at or below 60% AMI; and the other is located in

+Omaha, Garage Lofts, which consists of 30 units of new construction, with four (4) units serving households at or below 60% AMI.